IPS-Hosting/node-typescript-starter/README.md

 **Want to publish your package to npm automatically?** Update the `package.json` and configure [@semantic-release/npm](https://github.com/semantic-release/npm).

-Because every commit will lead to a new release automatically, you need to work on the `dev` branch and feature branches and only merge your work over to master when you want to draft a release.
+Because every commit will lead to a new release automatically, you need to work on the `dev` branch and feature branches and only merge your work over to main when you want to draft a release.
 See the `semantic-release` website for additional help.

 **Don't want to use semantic-release?**